 2 cups milk

-2. Make a well in the center and add 2 cups of milk and stir just until combined.
+2. Make a well in the center and add milk; stir just until combined.
 Add more milk, a small amount at a time, if needed.

 3. Turn out on a lightly floured surface and knead just until dough forms.
 With a rolling pin, roll the dough to about 1" thickness and cut with 2" floured biscuit cutter.